Sdub76/unraid-recovery-toolkit/README.md

 **Outputs**

-- `sonarr_YYYYMMDD_missing.txt` — episodes deleted on target date that are still missing
+- `out/sonarr_YYYYMMDD_missing.txt` — episodes deleted on target date that are still missing
-- `sonarr_YYYYMMDD_restored.txt` — episodes deleted on target date that have been restored
+- `out/sonarr_YYYYMMDD_restored.txt` — episodes deleted on target date that have been restored

 **Key Features**